ar5had/cc-xbl-analysis/README.md

 **files.txt:** contains the xbl files' path

-**script.js:** contains code for parsing xbl files and finding bindings etc.
+**nodeScript.js:** contains code for parsing xbl files and finding bindings etc.

 **searchXBLFiles:** script for populating files.txt

+**bindings.md:** markdown file having all the data related to binding present in a file and what they extends

+**InheritanceTree.js:** data structure for finding out the inheritance tree

 ## Supported os/systems